-Streetlights and Traffic Signals
+Streetlights and Traffic Signals Streetlights and Traffic Signals

 Annual electricity use by Milwaukee County for streetlights and traffic signals was provided as a single number in kWh for each year (2019, 2020, and 2021).
-This information is provided as a summary report from what is apparently Milwaukee County's EnergyCAP account.
+This information is provided as a summary report from what is apparently Milwaukee County's ENERGYCAP system.
 The report for each three years notes that it is for "Meter Group equals Street & Traffic Lights."